The How-To of Storytelling

 An Elementary Primer...Why is it pronounced "primmer" when it should be "Pr-EYE-mer?"
 So irritating.

-This is a list of guidelines you may find helpful, especially if this is your first time slamming.
-They’re suggestions––the guidelines that we’ve found helpful in our own storytelling adventures.
+This is a list of writing and rehearsal tips.
+They’re guidelines you may find helpful, especially if this is your first time slamming.
+They’re suggestions we’ve found helpful in our own storytelling adventures.

 Writing tips: